Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-lOWVYg1D990.md

 ### Transcript

-> person so any plans to add ducks to the game well if we did add ducks to the game they would eat for free i would say that we won't add them because they couldn't afford rent
+> person so any plans to add ducks to the game well if we did add ducks to the game they would eat for free I would say that we won't add them because they couldn't afford rent
 >
 > [Laughter]
 >